xenohunter/bluesky-overhaul/README.md

 - clicks the "Add link card" button for you
 - **only works if the URL is at the end of the pasted text**

+#### Exit post composing modal window

+You can now exit the modal window by pressing `Esc` or clicking outside of it.

 ### Local build

 ```